-William Revelle1 and David Condon2 Northwestern University University of Oregon
+William Revelle1[©] and David Condon2[©] Northwestern University University of Oregon

-How to evaluate how well a psychological scale measures just one construct is a recurring problem in assessment.
-We introduce an index, u, of the unidimensionality and homogeneity of a scale. u is just the product of two other indices: τ (a measure of τ equivalence) and ρ_c (a measure of congeneric fit).
-By combining these two indices into one, we provide a simple index of the unidimensionality and homogeneity of a scale.
-We evaluate u through simulations and with real data sets.
-Simulations of u across one factor scales ranging from 3 to 24 items with various levels of factor homogeneity show that τ and therefore u are sensitive to the degree of factor homogeneity.
-Additional tests with multifactorial scales representing 9, 18, 27, 36 items with a hierarchical factor structure varying in a general factor loading show that ρ_c and therefore u are sensitive to the general factor saturation of a test.
-We also demonstrate the performance of u on 45 different publicly available personality and ability measures.
-Comparisons with traditional measures (i.e., ω_h , α , ω_t , CFI, ECV) show that u has greater sensitivity to unidimensional structure and less sensitivity to the number of items in a scale. u is easily calculated with open source statistical packages and is relatively robust to sample sizes ranging from 100 to 5,000.
+A simple index of the unidimensionality of a scale, u, is introduced. u is just the product of two other indices: τ (a measure of τ equivalence) and ρ_c (a measure of congeneric fit).
+Simulations of u across scales ranging from 3 to 24 items with various levels of factor homogeneity, and demonstrations of its performance on 45 different personality and ability measures are shown.
+Comparisons with traditional measures (e.g., ω_h , α , ω_t , CFI, ECV) show greater sensitivity to unidimensional structure and less sensitivity to the number of items in a scale. u is easily calculated with open source statistical packages and is relatively robust to sample sizes ranging from 100 to 5,000.